A Very Unique Cremation Urn

 Image: Pringles Original by Mike Mozart*

-American chemist Fredric Baur, Ph.D. chose a unique and personal container to hold his cremated remains.
-Baur requested that his remains be buried in a Pringles potato chip can.
-While this might be an unusual choice for some of us, the choice was understandable for Baur.
-He is the person credited with designing the tube that holds the Pringles chips.Â
+American chemist Fredric Baur, Ph.D., chose a unique and personal container to hold his cremated remains.
+While he may not be a household name, his contribution to society can be seen everywhere, and his cremation urn was just as unique: Baur requested that his remains be buried in a Pringles® potato chip can.
+While this might be an unusual choice for some of us, the choice was understandable for Baur, as he is credited with designing the tube that holds the Pringles chips.

-In the 1960’s Baur was living in Cincinnati and working for Procter and Gamble when the company developed a chip made from potato flour molded into a curved shape and named it Pringles.
+In the 1960's, Baur was living in Cincinnati and working for Procter and Gamble when the company developed a chip made from potato flour that was molded into a curved shape.
+These chips would come to be known as Pringles, of course.
 Baur, a food storage expert, was responsible for designing the familiar red tube that is an iconic symbol of snack food.
-In 1966 he applied for a patent for the tubular container and for the method used to package the chips in the container, and his patent was granted in 1970.Â
+Given the unique shape of each Pringles chip and the need for a sturdy container that kept them in shape while maximizing how many chips fit in each container, the Pringles tube was a revolutionary design.
+In 1966 he applied for a patent for the tubular container and for the method used to package the chips in the container, and his patent was granted in 1970.

 Initially people were hesitant to try a potato chip that came from a can instead of a bag.
 But many did try it and Pringles became a household name.
 While new flavors have been introduced, the can designed by Fredric Baur has remained unchanged.
-Fifty years later, Pringles are still on grocery shelves and Baur’s packaging is credited with being a key selling point.
-The engineered food was so successful that Proctor & Gamble sold Pringles to Diamond Foods in 2011 for a reported $2.35 billion.
+Fifty years later, Pringles are still on grocery shelves and Baur's packaging is credited with being a key selling point.
+In fact, the engineered food was so successful that Proctor & Gamble sold Pringles to Diamond Foods in 2011 for a reported $2.35 billion.

-Before his death in 2008, Baur requested that he be cremated and that a portion of his remains be placed in a Pringles can, and buried.
-After his death, Time magazine interviewed the Baur family about their father’s request.
-"When my dad first raised the burial idea in the 1980s, I chuckled about it," said Lawrence, Baur’s oldest son.
-He said his dad was proud of the design of the can and thought about using it for a cremation urn for years.Â
+Before his death in 2008, Baur requested that he be cremated and that a portion of his remains be placed in a Pringles can and buried.
+After his death, Time magazine interviewed the Baur family about their father's request.
+"When my dad first raised the burial idea in the 1980s, I chuckled about it," said Lawrence, Baur's oldest son.
+He said his dad was proud of the design of the can and thought about using it for a cremation urn for years.

-When Fredric Baur died in 2008 at the age of 89, his children honored his wishes and stopped at Walgreen's for a can of Pringles on their way to the funeral home. Â Also according to his wishes, a portion of his remains was placed in a more traditional burial urn for ashes and interred along with the Pringles can, and another portion was placed in a sharing urn and given to a grandson. Â
+When Fredric Baur died in 2008 at the age of 89, his children honored his wishes and stopped at Walgreen's for a can of Pringles on their way to the funeral home.
+In addition to the Pringles can, a portion of his remains was placed in a more traditional burial urn for ashes and interred along with the Pringles can.
+Another portion was placed in a sharing urn and given to a grandson.

 Baur is not alone in choosing a food container for his cremated remains.
 Larry Clinton, of Bessemer City, North Carolina, requested that his cremated remains be placed in a Dukes Mayonnaise jar, a food that he loved, and reportedly put on everything he ate.
 When his wife contacted Duke’s Mayonnaise, the company provided a jar with a special label for Mr. Clinton.